Emma Roberts

-Emma Rose Roberts (born February 10, 1991) is an American actress.
-Known for her work in film and television projects of the horror and thriller genres, she has received various accolades, including a Young Artist Award, an MTV Movie & TV Award, and a ShoWest Award.
+Emma Rose Roberts (born February 10, 1991) is an American actress, singer and producer.
+Known for her performances spanning multiple genres of film and television, her work in the horror and thriller genres have established her as a scream queen.
+Her accolades include a Young Artist Award, an MTV Movie & TV Award, and a ShoWest Award.

 After making her acting debut in the crime film Blow (2001), Roberts gained recognition for her lead role as Addie Singer on the Nickelodeon television teen sitcom Unfabulous (2004–2007).
 For the series, she released her debut soundtrack album, Unfabulous and More, in 2005.
-She went on to appear in numerous films, including Aquamarine (2006), Nancy Drew (2007), Wild Child (2008), Hotel for Dogs (2009), Valentine's Day (2010), It's Kind of a Funny Story (2010), and The Art of Getting By (2011).
+She went on to appear in numerous films including Aquamarine (2006), Nancy Drew (2007), Wild Child (2008), Hotel for Dogs (2009), Valentine's Day (2010), It's Kind of a Funny Story (2010), and The Art of Getting By (2011).

-Looking for more mature roles, Roberts obtained starring roles in the films Lymelife (2008), 4.3.2.1.
-(2010), Scream 4 (2011), Adult World (2013), We're the Millers (2013), Palo Alto (2013), The Blackcoat's Daughter (2015), Nerve (2016), Who We Are Now (2017), Paradise Hills (2019), and Holidate (2020).
-Roberts gained further recognition for her starring roles in multiple seasons of the FX anthology horror series American Horror Story (2013–present) and for the lead role of Chanel Oberlin on the Fox comedy horror series Scream Queens (2015–2016).
+Looking for more mature roles, Roberts had starring roles in the films Lymelife (2008), 4.3.2.1.
+(2010), Scream 4 (2011), Adult World (2013), We're the Millers (2013), and Gia Coppola's Palo Alto (2013).
+She has since appeared in The Blackcoat's Daughter (2015), Nerve (2016), Who We Are Now (2017), Paradise Hills (2019), Holidate (2020), and the Marvel superhero film Madame Web (2024).
+She gained further recognition for her starring roles in multiple seasons of the FX anthology horror series American Horror Story (2013–present) and for the lead role of Chanel Oberlin on the Fox comedy horror series Scream Queens (2015–2016).

+She is also the co-founder of the book club Belletrist.

 Early life

-Roberts was born on February 10, 1991, in Rhinebeck, New York, to Kelly Cunningham and actor Eric Roberts.
+Emma Rose Roberts was born on February 10, 1991, in Rhinebeck, New York, to Kelly Cunningham and actor Eric Roberts.
 Her parents divorced when she was seven months old.
 Through her father's marriage, she is the stepdaughter of Eliza Roberts and step-granddaughter of David Rayfiel and Lila Garrett.
 Through her mother's marriage, she is the stepdaughter of musician Kelly Nickels.
 She has a younger maternal half-sister, Grace.
 Her paternal grandmother was acting coach Betty Lou Bredemus, and her aunts are actresses Julia Roberts and Lisa Roberts Gillan.
 During her childhood, Roberts spent time on the sets of her aunt Julia's films.
 These experiences sparked a desire to follow her father and aunts into the film industry.
 Her mother initially wanted her to have a normal childhood.
 She is of English, Scottish, Irish, Welsh, German, and Swedish descent through her father.